DeepRV: Accelerating Spatiotemporal Inference with Pre-trained Neural Priors: Experiments

 \subsection{Benchmarking DeepRV}

 We simulated data over 2D grids of increasing resolution, $N=16^2$, $24^2$, $32^2$, $48^2$, and $64^2$, to assess the scalability and accuracy of DeepRV in spatial inference.
 We benchmarked DeepRV against INLA, Inducing Points, PriorCVAE, RFFs, and ADVI.
 INLA was tested using the standard \texttt{R-INLA} package, with meshes scaled to resolution, using the Laplace approximation with grid-based integration for accuracy.
-Inducing points ($N^{2/3}$) and RFF features ($2L$) were matched to DeepRV’s complexity for fairness.
+We selected $N^{2/3}$ anchors for the Inducing points method, and $2L$ features for RFF to match DeepRV’s complexity for fairness.
 For ADVI, we used NumPyro’s \texttt{AutoMultivariateNormal} guide to implement a full-rank Gaussian posterior.
+We refer the reader to Appendix \ref{app:gp-approximations} for implementation details of the benchmarking methods, and Appendix~\ref{subsec:appendix_vecchia} for a direct comparison between Vecchia approximations and DeepRV which were perform separately.

 Grid coordinates were normalized to $[0,100]$ and used as GP inputs.
 DeepRV and PriorCVAE were trained to emulate a Matérn-1/2 GP prior, with mini-batches of 32 for 200K steps (300K for $48^2$ and $64^2$ grids).
 The lengthscale $\ell$ was drawn from a $\text{LogNormal}(3.0,0.4)$ prior (consistent with R-INLA mesh settings), and the variance fixed at 1, since the data can always be standardized prior to inference.
 After training, the learned priors were used in a NumPyro inference model with a Poisson likelihood: